MacBook Air Magic Keyboard with Touch ID

 Press the Touch ID key to quickly lock your screen.

-You can also use Touch ID to make purchases online securely with Apple Pay.
-For more information about Touch ID, see Set up your Mac.
+You can also use Touch ID to make online purchases securely with Apple Pay.
+For more information about Touch ID, see Set up your MacBook Air.
 For more information about Apple Pay, see Use Apple Pay on your Mac.

 Note: To turn off your MacBook Air, choose Apple menu > Shut Down.
 To put your MacBook Air to sleep, choose Apple menu > Sleep.

 Many system functions can be accessed through the function keys.

 Brightness keys (F1, F2): Press or to decrease or increase the brightness of the screen.